Jane Kallir

 Jane Kallir (born July 30, 1954) is an American art dealer, curator and author.
 She is co-director of the Galerie St. Etienne in New York, which specializes in Austrian and German Expressionism as well as self-taught and “outsider” art.
-Kallir has curated exhibitions for many American and international museums and is the author of the catalogue raisonné of Egon Schiele’s work in all mediums.
+In 2020, the gallery ceased commercial operations and became an art advisory.
+Its archives and library were transferred to the Kallir Research Institute, a foundation established in 2017.
+Kallir serves as President of the KRI.
+She has curated exhibitions for many American and international museums and is the author of the catalogue raisonné of Egon Schiele’s work in all mediums.

 Life and career

 Kallir was born in New York City and graduated from Brown University in 1976, with a BA in art and art history.
 In 1977, she began working for her grandfather, Otto Kallir, who founded the Galerie St. Etienne in 1939 in New York.

-She became the gallery’s co-director, with Hildegard Bachert, in 1979.
+She became the gallery’s co-director, with Hildegard Bachert (d.
+2019), in 1979.
 In 1985, Kallir married Gary Cosimini, whom she had met in college.
 The couple divorced in 1996 and remarried in 2008.

 Under Kallir’s direction in 1980, the Galerie St. Etienne initiated a regular program of museum-scale loan exhibitions, a practice not then common among commercial galleries.

 These shows were routinely accompanied by book-length catalogues, published by trade publishers.
 Lenders included the Museum of Fine Arts, Boston, the Art Institute of Chicago, the Solomon R. Guggenheim Museum, the Metropolitan Museum of Art, the Museum of Modern Art, the Whitney Museum of American Art, the Hirshhorn Museum and Sculpture Garden, the Phillips Collection, the Kunsthalle Bremen, the Lenbachhaus in Munich, the National Gallery of Canada in Ottawa, the Wien Museum and the Belvedere in Vienna, plus many private collectors.

-Kallir publishes a scholarly essay to accompany each Galerie St. Etienne exhibition and also issues an annual “Art Market Report,” timed to coincide with Art Basel each June.
+In addition to writing scholarly texts to accompany the Galerie St. Etienne’s exhibitions, Kallir became known for her annual “Art Market Reports."

-In addition to presenting major exhibitions at the Galerie St. Etienne, she curates museum shows both nationally and internationally.
-A frequent lecturer, Kallir has written over twenty art books and numerous catalog essays.
+Jane Kallir has curated numerous museum shows both nationally and internationally.
+A frequent lecturer, she has written over twenty art books and many catalog essays.
 The Galerie St. Etienne is a longstanding member of the Art Dealers Association of America, which Kallir served as Vice President from 2003-2006.
-The gallery participates in the Winter Antiques Show, The ADAA Art Show and the IFPDA Print Fair (all in New York) and Art Basel (in Basel, Switzerland).

 In 1994, Kallir was recognized with the Silver Medal of Honor for Services to the Republic of Austria.